minjunkevink/STRAP/README.md

 python strap/embedding/encode_datasets.py
 ```

-Finally run `retrieval.py` to retrieve sub-trajectories from the offline dataset.
+Finally, run `retrieval.py` to retrieve sub-trajectories from the offline dataset.
 By default, the script selects 3 demos from the "put both moka pots on the stove" task in LIBERO-10 (prior dataset) and retrieves the top 100 sub-trajectories from LIBERO-90 (offline dataset).
 The sub-trajectories have a minimum length of 20 and are retrieved using the DINOv2 embeddings of `agentview_rgb`.
 ```bash
 python strap/retrieval/retrieval.py
 ```